yuweizhou3/FeasibilityRecycleObs/README.md

 ## 2. Inventory Example

-We provide the folder `inventory` that contains some of the required input and code to test the performance of
+We provide the folder `inventory` that contains the code for different procedures and a required input file.
+Note that we include two separate cases depending on whether CRN is applied.

-The inventory example requires an additional files that contains the mean values for the two performance measures we considered.
+To run the code, the file `TrueValue.txt`, that contains the estimated mean performance of the two performance measures, is required.
+The values in this file is obtained through a Markov chain model as discussed in the paper.

+To test the case when CRN is applied, we add a function `generate_demand()` (line 99 of `rf.cpp` as an example) to generate demand that is shared by all systems (which allows the systems to receive demand generated based on the same random seeds).
+We also need modify function `generate_one_obs()` (line 343 of `rf.cpp`) for the variable `Demand`.

+In order to retrieve the identical experimental results as in the paper, we run the code in parallel by setting different random seeds.
+More specifically, we run ten simulation in parallel and the number of macro-replications for each simulation is 10,000.
+The random seeds of each simulation run is set separately as in lines 39-47 of `rf.cpp`.